bertonfederico/k8_healtcare_cluster/README.md

 ngrok tcp 22
 ```

-## 🚀 DevOps automation
-Through the implementation of an automated pipeline based on GitHub Actions, a structured process for the continuous lifecycle management of software services has been implemented.
-This automated mechanism is triggered by commits or pushes made to the repository, ensuring a series of sequential operations that are critical to maintaining software quality.

-In detail, the automated process includes the following steps:
-- Updating Docker images
-- Running Unittest
-- Creation of temporary Test Deployments/Services
-- Updating Deployments/Services in Production

-This continuous integration and continuous deployment (CI/CD) mode not only optimizes workflow, but also ensures a safe and reliable software release cycle, minimizing the risk of introducing errors into production versions.

-### Updating Docker images
-### Running Unittest
-### Creation of temporary Test Deployments/Services
-### Updating Deployments/Services in Production

 ## 🖧 Kubernetes cluster developement
 ### Docker images
 Let us now see how to create an image of the service developed in Python.